Sherman Oaks

 Truck Accident Attorney

-Any type of auto accident can cause serious or even fatal injuries.
+Any type of truck accident can cause serious or even fatal injuries.
 However, when a tractor-trailer or semi-truck is involved, the potential for catastrophic injuries is even greater.
 Under federal law, trucks can weigh up to 80,000 pounds when they are fully loaded.
 Compared to the average weight of a passenger vehicle, which is only 4,000 pounds, it is easy to see how occupants of smaller vehicles can suffer significant harm when they are involved in a crash with a truck.

 Truck accidents have many different causes, but they are usually the result of negligence.
 If you have been hurt, you can file a claim against the at-fault party to recover monetary compensation.
 Unfortunately, these claims are incredibly complex.
 They involve not only state law, but federal law, as well, and you will have to deal with large insurance companies who want to protect their profits.
 A Sherman Oaks truck accident attorney can help you through the process so you obtain the full damages you deserve.